WesleyWallace/MazeExperimentSP2021/README.md

 # The Maze Experiment - Multiple Resources and Frames of Reference
-by Jacob Augustine, Tyler Dansby, and Nick Kaliher
+by Jacob Augustine, Tyler Dansby, and Nick Kaliher,

 ### Project Description